-- Safe recruitment practices were in place. - Recruitment systems showed evidence of good character and criminal records checks had been completed for all staff.
-These checks help prevent unsuitable people from working with people who use the service. - Care plans identified the number of staff required to deliver care safely. - Sufficient staffing was always in place according to relatives.
+- Recruitment systems protected people from receiving personal care from unsuitable staff members. - Records showed evidence of good character and criminal records checks had been completed for staff before they began working at the service. - These checks help prevent unsuitable staff from working with people who use the service. - Assessments and support plans identified the number of staff required to delivery care safely. - Sufficient staffing was always in place according to people and relatives.
 There were no missed calls reported.